-- When I talk about Working Your Tails of Yarn Away After the Fact, I do NOT mean leaving them all until you have finished your blanket or project (the Lazy Waves Blanket below being a lazy exception on my part that will never be repeated).
+- When I talk about Working Your Away Your Yarn Ends After the Fact, I do NOT mean leaving them all until you have finished your blanket or project (the Lazy Waves Blanket below being a lazy exception on my part that will never be repeated).
 What I do mean is that the act of working away your yarn ends comes AFTER a round/row has been completed and involves the use of a needle.

-- When I supply links to Eliminating Tails of Yarn As You Go, I am referring to methods that use a hook or involve crocheting OVER your tails of yarn.
+- When I supply links to Eliminating Yarn Ends As You Go, I am referring to methods that use a hook or involve crocheting OVER your ends.

-- When working in rows and changing colour on each row (or each second row), consider knotting your tails together as I did below.
+- When working in rows and changing colour on each row (or each second row), consider knotting your ends together first (as I did below).

-- When working in rounds and changing colour, consider using the invisible join and working your tails of yarn away while you already have the needle in your hand.
+- When working in rounds and changing colour, consider using the invisible join and working your ends away while you already have the needle in your hand.

-Wherever possible, work those tails away as you complete each round, or at the very least when you finish crocheting for the evening.
-It really is SO MUCH easier, not to mention way more rewarding in the end, when your completed project is virtually finished with the last stitch, instead of being riddled with yarn ends!
+Wherever possible, work those ends away as you complete each round, or at the very least when you finish crocheting for the evening.
+It really is SO MUCH easier, not to mention way more rewarding at the end, when your completed project is virtually finished with the last stitch, instead of being riddled with yarn ends!

 Please note that this only works when you have a dense pattern.
 This will not work for anything lacy.
-If you need help with a more lacy project, see Sewing Away Your Tails of Yarn: Lacy Project below.
+If you need help with a more lacy project, see Sewing Away Your Yarn Ends: Lacy Project below.

 Before you start, LOOK at your blanket/project.
 Does it have a definite front and back?
 If it does, and you can identify it, grand!
 If it doesn’t, you will have to decide which side is going to be the back before you start!
-You will need to work away your tails of yarn on the back of your item, NOT the front.
+You will need to work away your ends on the back of your item, NOT the front.